temelkandaz/Closest-Pair-Problem/README.md

 * If program will be run without command line arguments then ../InputTestFiles/sample_input_91_732.tsv should exists, if it doesn't exist then program crashes.
 * There is no restriction for dimension.
 * There is no maximum limit for points.
-* To run the program with command line arguments there should be exactly two arguments provided.
-First one should be input file location and the second one should be output file location.
+* To run the program with command line arguments there should be exactly three arguments provided.
+First one should be algorithm choice, the second one should be input file location and the last one should be output file location.
+* Unit tests uses all the input and output files in this repository to test the program, if any of the input or output files will be missing then tests will crash.

 <a name="comments"></a>
 # Comments